rahaaatul/automate-flows/Private DNS/README.md

 ## Private DNS Changer

-Changes Private DNS hostname.
-It has 2 options:
+> **Changes list of Private DNS' easily.**

+### Features

 - Tap QS Tile to change DNS' chronologically.
 - Long press QS Tile to get a list of DNS' to set.

-### Features

-- Tap QS tile to change Private DNS.
-- Tap QS tile to open a list of DNS to choose from.

 ### Requirements